 Remember to leave the Track and its facilities in better condition than you found them.
 That way you and others will benefit from what the Track has to offer.

-If you are travelling in a group of eight or more, please also see the Notice of Intent page.
+If you are travelling in a group of eight or more, please also see the Group Notification page.

 Please also remember that our forests are at risk of dying from dieback disease.